Benardrick McKinney: 2015

-The Texans finished first in the AFC South with a 9-7 record and received a playoff berth.
+The Texans finished first in the AFC South with a 9–7 record and received a playoff berth.
 On January 9, 2016, McKinney started his first career playoff game and recorded nine combined tackles as the Texans were routed 30–0 by the Kansas City Chiefs in the AFC wildcard game.

 2016

 McKinney was slated as the starting inside linebacker heading into the regular season along with Brian Cushing and outside linebackers Jadeveon Clowney and Whitney Mercilus.
-On September 22, 2016, McKinney recorded a career-high 16 combined tackles (ten solo) and a sack on Jacoby Brissett as the Texans were routed by the New England Patriots 27–0.
+On September 22, 2016, McKinney recorded a career-high 16 combined tackles (ten solo) and a sack on Jacoby Brissett as the Texans were routed by the Patriots 27–0.
 The following week, he collected nine combined tackles and forced the first fumble of his career in a 27–20 win against the Tennessee Titans.
-On October 15, 2016, McKinney recorded 12 combined tackles and a sack during a 26–23 win against the Indianapolis Colts.
+On October 15, 2016, McKinney recorded 12 combined tackles and a sack during a 26–23 win against the Colts.
 McKinney was awarded second-team All-Pro after finishing the regular season as the only inside linebacker in the NFL with at least 100 tackles and five sacks.
 He finished the season with a total of 129 combined tackles (79 solo), five sacks, and two pass deflections in 16 games and 16 starts.
 Pro Football Focus gave McKinney an overall grade of 81.0 in 2016.